CERIT-SC/echo2-tester/README.md

 [Masaryk University](https://www.muni.cz/en).
 You can email me at <simek@ics.muni.cz>.

+## Acknowledgments
+This work was supported by projects CERIT Scientific Cloud (LM2015085), CESNET (LM2015042), and ELIXIR-CZ project (LM2015047) in the programme "Projects of Large Research, Development, and Innovations Infrastructures".

+I would like to thank Aleš Křenek who made this project possible.

+Cite **TODO** when using this work.

 ## Copyright
 This project is licensed under Creative Commons 4.0 International license (CC BY 4.0).
 Summary of the license can be found